Canoeing the Bois Brule

 Whether you are in the mood for a peaceful float with the family or the challenge of an exciting ride through whitewater, the Brule River can fulfill your dream.

 This unique river varies from a meandering stream in a conifer bog to a tumbling, churning torrent falling madly toward Lake Superior.
+To see an elevation profile of the river, click on Brule Profile.
 This spring-fed river lies in a small watershed and thus the level remains relatively constant.
-The total elevation drop of the river is 418 feet, with 328 feet of that drop in the last 19 miles.
+The total elevation drop of the river is 418 feet, with 328 feet of that drop in the last 18 miles.
 There are ten designated canoe landings on state land on the Brule River.
 In order to protect and preserve the shorelines of the river, all watercraft launching and landing on state lands are restricted to these ten sites.
 Two of those sites are at the two state forest campgrounds, Bois Brule and Copper Range, and are designed for use by canoeists who are camping at those campgrounds.

 The most popular canoe trip on the Brule begins at Stone’s Bridge canoe landing.
 This trip starts out on pretty flat water winding through cedar, spruce, and balsam bog forests.
 After about 1 1/2 hours, the perceptive canoeist will notice subtle changes in the surroundings.
 The river bottom will brighten up from silt to clean gravel, and river current will increase noticeably.
 The river traveler will soon pass through the first of the privately owned estates and lodges along this stretch of river.
 After a few easy rapids, the canoeist will come upon a narrow chute where the river scurries out of a small placid lake.
 From there to Big Lake, a widening in the river occurs and there are a few more exciting runs.
 After Big Lake, it takes approximately one hour to arrive at Winneboujou canoe landing.
 Another popular take out on this section of river is to continue on from Winneboujou to the Highway 2 landing.